Yemmy22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #6-multiple_permissions: The script adds execute permission to the owner and the group owner, and read permission of other users, to the file
 #7-everybody: The script adds execution permission to the owner, the group owner and the other users, of the file hello
 # The script sets no permission to the owner and group but sets all permission to other users of the file hello
+#The script sets the mode of the file hello to -rwxr-x-wx